There are many types of campers & RVs on the market out there.

 But, they offer limited storage space and interior space.
 They’re great for people who want to keep their footprint small and live in a unique-looking camper!

 Also, A-frames are normally built more towards off-roading and overlanding.

 A toy hauler is a camper that has a garage space in the rear for any “toys” you might want to bring camping, such as dirt bikes, ATVs, or motorcycles.

 Both travel trailers and fifth wheels can also be toy haulers!
-Toy Haulers aren't their own specific type of RV, they are more so an addition to other types of RVs.
+Toy Haulers aren’t their own specific type of RV, they are more so in addition to other types of RVs.

 What Type of RV is Right For You?